feuer-dov/astroturfing-4461/docs/Deliverable4/Team16_FinalReport.md

 ________________________________________
 **3.4 Extreme Bot Configurations**

-**High Bot Count (100 bots, 1 human):** Despite adaptation being enabled, the overwhelming presence of bots leads to excessive post amplification.
-The moderation system is quickly saturated.
-Red posts proliferate, and bot likes dominate.
-Human engagement is negligible.
-Detection still functions to a degree but cannot match the scale of manipulation.
+**High Bot Count (100 bots, 1 human):** Even with adaptation enabled, the sheer number of bots makes evasion nearly impossible.
+The moderation system successfully detects and removes the majority of manipulated posts, as the scale of bot activity draws clear patterns of suspicion.
+Red posts are widespread, demonstrating this.

 ![image](https://github.com/user-attachments/assets/9599a76f-8d4c-45b5-9d4c-e1c8586d3a59)

-**Interpretation:** There exists a critical threshold above which moderation collapses.
-Bot saturation overrides adaptive behavior, creating a content flood that moderation cannot suppress fast enough.
+**Interpretation:** There exists a critical threshold above which adaptation fails.
+Bot saturation overrides adaptive behavior, creating a content flood that the moderator easily catches.

 **Low Bot Count (15 bots, 100 humans):** In this configuration, bots successfully avoid detection entirely.
 Amplification occurs stealthily, never crossing moderation thresholds.
 Posts persist and grow slowly, offering ideal conditions for gradual human engagement.